mahabubulhasibshawon/Covid-19-Tracker-App/README.md

 # covid19_tracker_app

-Here's a README file for your COVID-19 Tracker app:

----

-# COVID-19 Tracker App

 A Flutter-based COVID-19 Tracker app that fetches real-time COVID-19 data from the [disease.sh API](https://disease.sh/v3/covid-19/).
 This app displays global COVID-19 statistics, country-specific data, and more, with an intuitive user interface.